-All new CU-Boulder engineering students should take the ALEKS math assessment, which assesses your pre-calculus algebraic and trigonometric preparedness.
+The ALEKS test assesses your pre-calculus algebraic and trigonometric preparedness.
 A minimum ALEKS score is required to be eligible to enroll in selected mathematics, science, economics, and business courses.
 For more information about the ALEKS math assessment and to take the test, please visit the ALEKS website.

-APPM 1340/1345 - Calculus 1A with Algebra (APPM 1340) and Calculus 1B with Algebra (APPM 1345) are each three-credit courses that together cover the material of Calculus 1 for engineering-bound students, spread over two semesters to allow for a slower-paced development of Calculus 1 foundation, knowledge and skills.
+APPM 1340/1345 - Calculus 1A with Algebra (APPM 1340) and Calculus 1B with Algebra (APPM 1345) are each four-credit courses that together cover the material of Calculus 1 for engineering-bound students, spread over two semesters to allow for a slower-paced development of Calculus 1 foundation, knowledge and skills.
 The APPM 1340/1345 two-course sequence includes a four-week review of algebra and trigonometry, although not as much as in APPM 1235 (Pre-Calculus for Engineers).
 Thus, the APPM 1340/1345 sequence is appropriate for students with high proficiency in trigonometry who want to take calculus at a slower pace.

-NOTE: The APPM 1340/1345 course sequence is equivalent to APPM 1350 (Calculus 1) plus 2 credits of algebra/trig review.
+NOTE: The APPM 1340/1345 course sequence is equivalent to APPM 1350 (Calculus 1) plus 4 credits of algebra/trig review.
 Students must complete both APPM 1340 and APPM 1345 to receive credit for Calculus 1.
-Enrollment in APPM 1340 requires an ALEKS score of 61% or higher.
+Enrollment in APPM 1340 requires a first ALEKS score of 61% or higher.

 NOTE FOR EITHER OPTION ABOVE: A strong math foundation is crucial for your success in engineering; this can be best achieved by solid preparation (i.e., enrolling in either the precalculus course or the two-semester Calculus 1 course).
 However, this means you may need to enroll in Calculus 2 the summer after your freshman year in order to stay on track for a four-year engineering degree program.
 Otherwise, your time-to-degree may require more than four years.